Carol Morford Helps Build a New Legacy for Swimmers in Kent

 According to Carol, “The reason we got involved with the Y today is because in 2002, the City of Kent asked for our assistance in working on a future aquatics facility to serve Kent at the end of the Kent Meridian pool's lifespan."

-The Kent Meridian Pool has been serving the Kent community in aquatics for the past several decades.
-It will close before the end of 2019 and the Kent Y will step in as the provider of aquatics programs for youth, family and adults in the community going forward.
+The Kent Meridian Pool had been serving the Kent community in aquatics for the past several decades.
+It was closed at the end of July 2019, and the Kent Y will step in as the provider of aquatics programs for youth, family and adults in the community going forward.

 The Morford family supports the Kent Y project as a way of honoring Paul’s legacy.
 Carol is now a member of the Kent Y Board of Directors and is inspired to see the project through to completion.